💬 Discuss

 Day by Day

-12 days · drive segments capped at ~3.5h · catamaran replaces car for the islands · "Free time" notes show flex
+14 on-trip days after the booked SWISS outbound overnight · drive segments capped at ~3.5h · catamaran replaces car for the islands · Dubrovnik still gets a full city-depth day

 💬 Discuss

-ORD → Frankfurt → Ljubljana · Soft Landing
+ORD → Zurich → Ljubljana · Soft Landing

 Transit + Easy

-Free time / flex: Don't program activities.
+Free time / flex: Keep this intentionally light.
 The river walk + an hour in the old town is enough.
-Take the funicular up to Ljubljana Castle if energy holds — it's a 2-min ride, the views over the red-tile rooftops are the postcard.
-Save the deep city walk for tomorrow — you have a full Day 2 for it.
+If energy holds, take the funicular up to Ljubljana Castle; otherwise save the deep city walk for the next two Ljubljana days.

 💬 Discuss